Philippine leader tells Obama 'go to hell', says can buy arms from Russia, China

 The deal, signed in 2014, grants U.S. troops some access to Philippine bases, and allows them to set up storage facilities for maritime security and humanitarian and disaster response operations.

-He said the United States should have supported the Philippines in tackling its chronic drugs problems but instead criticized him for the high death toll, as did the European Union.
+Duterte said the United States should have supported the Philippines in tackling its chronic drugs problems but that instead it had criticized him for the high death toll, as did the European Union.

 "Instead of helping us, the first to hit was the State Department.
 So you can go to hell, Mr Obama, you can go to hell," he said.